 - (1) For a discussion of the independent directors' compensation, see below. - (2) We do not maintain a stock or option plan, non-equity incentive plan or pension plan for our directors.
 However, our independent directors have the option to receive all or a portion of the directors' fees to which they would otherwise be entitled in the form of shares of our common stock issued at a price per share equal to the greater of our then current net asset value per share or the market price at the time of payment.
-No shares were issued to any of our independent directors in lieu of cash during 2012. - (3) Mr. Louis Burnett served as a director from November 2010 to February 2012.
-Mr. Burnett did not stand for re-election at the February 17, 2012 annual meeting. - (4) Mr. Guy Rounsaville, Jr. served as a director from November 2010 until his resignation effective November 21, 2011.
+No shares were issued to any of our independent directors in lieu of cash during 2013.